bitdessin/JustDeepIt/docs/source/implementation/salient-object-detection.rst

 *sliding* crops square areas of *p* x *p* pixels from the input image from the top left to the bottom right of the image and resizes the areas to 288 x 288 pixels.
 Next, salient object detection is performed on the resized square areas.
-After all the areas are processed, their results are combined into a single image.
+After all the areas are processed, their results are combined (restored) into a single image.
 This approach corresponds to random cropping during training.
 Thus, if the model is trained using *random cropping*, *sliding* should be used for detection.